-Manitoba sees some of the harshest winters in Canada, with cold temperatures rivalling those sometimes seen on Mars.
+Manitoba sees some of the harshest winters in Canada, with cold temperatures dropping well below freezing for months on end.
 The snow, wind, and extreme cold can be quite damaging to your trees and shrubs, especially if the proper precautions aren’t taken.
 But what exactly causes the damage?

 Here’s what you need to know about winter’s effect on your trees.